mb-BCA/SiReNetA_Tutorials/README.md

 &nbsp;
 ## 2. What will you find here

-This repository is the entry point for users of *SRNA* and the Python library *SiReNetA* to carry out the analyses.
-There is no official documentation for either *SiReNetA* but a set of tutorials and examples (in the form of Jupyter notebooks) will walk the users through the basics and specific examples.
+This repository is the entry point for interested users of "*Stimulus-Response Network Analysis (SRNA)* and its corresponding Python library *[SiReNetA](https://github.com/mb-BCA/SiReNetA)* .
+So far, there is no official documentation for neither the analysis tools nor the library exist, but here we provide a set of tutorials and examples––in the form of Jupyter notebooks––to help interested users walk through the basics and specific examples.

-#### List of Tutorial notebooks
+#### Tutorial notebooks

 1. *[GettingStarted.ipynb](#)*: A quick overview of what Stimulus-Response Network Analysis is.
 Use the sample graph with 8 nodes.
 2. *[Fundamentals.ipynb](#)*: Fundamentals of Stimulus-Response Network Analysis.
 Undertanding the stimulus-responses at all levels (pairs, nodes and network).
 Illustration and interpretation of pair-wise responses.
 Examples: directed and undirected chains.
 Validity in weighted networks.